-For groups or individuals wishing to book a half day excursion on the "Wave Chieftain" for a whale & dolphin or eco-tour, we have unpolluted waters, warmed by the Gulf Stream, pristine topography, colourful and spectacular scenery - and a great chance of seeing whales, dolphins, harbour porpoises, sunfish, seals & the occasional leatherback turtle as well as different types of birds.
+For groups or individuals wishing to book an excursion on the "Wave Chieftain" for a whale & dolphin or eco-tour, we have unpolluted waters, warmed by the Gulf Stream, pristine topography, colourful and spectacular scenery - and a great chance of seeing whales, dolphins, harbour porpoises, sunfish, seals & the occasional leatherback turtle as well as different types of birds.

 In the early 1990s the Government declared its coastal waters a Whale & Dolphin Sanctuary (the first of its kind in Europe).
 The West Cork coast line is a feeding area for a number of whales and dolphins particularly between Galley Head and The Fastnet Lighthouse where 24 species have been sighted.
 From early May to late November you might see minke whales, fin whales and humpback whales whilst common dolphins and harbour porpoises are resident year-round.
 At other times you might see bottlenose dolphins, risso dolphins, killer whales (orca) and long-finned pilot whales.
 Although there are no guaranteed sightings, you'll have a great outing on board this large stable vessel with indoor and outdoor seating, a toilet on board, hot drinks, reference books, binoculars and all safety equipment under the Department of Marine licensing rules & regulations.